We perform parathyroid surgery exclusively at the brand new Hospital for Endocrine Surgery

 There are 7 expert surgeons at the Norman Parathyroid Center, and our least-experienced surgeon has done more than 3 times the number of parathyroid operations than anybody else in the world.

 Our operations are performed by two surgeons, not one, and this is why we have the highest cure rates in the world.
-Sometimes, if things are difficult, all three surgeons could play a role.
+Sometimes, if things are difficult, three or more surgeons could play a role.
 The point is that every patient has at least two of the top 7 parathyroid surgeons in the world.
 You will meet the surgeons before going to the operating room.
 Some will meet the surgeons before going for their scan, others will meet the surgeons after the scan.
 But nobody goes to the operating room without spending time with the surgeons.

 You will see your surgeons several times before AND after the operation.
-There is another page of this app (in this section) that tells you which three surgeons are operating on your day, and it has their bios.
+There is another page of this app (in this yellow section) that tells you which three surgeons are operating on your day, and it has their bios.
 Some pretty impressive folks!

 Get your scan